Your Education Health and Care Plan

 This is to help you to:

-Read more about advice from York SENDIASS, or visit the National Development Team for Inclusion's website.
+Read more about helping you prepare for adulthood advice from York SENDIASS, or visit the National Development Team for Inclusion's website.

 If you're unhappy at school or college